Prof. Michalis Kontopodis

 - Founding Editor: Peter Lang International Book Series: (Post-)Critical Global Studies

-Prof. Kontopodis' written work has been published in 6 languages.
-His academic outputs include a long list of books, edited volumes and jourmal articles.
-These explore differences and similarities in the everyday lives of children and young people around the globe.
-His scholarship is at the frontier of Global Childhood and Youth Studies with three foci: (a) addressing challenges related to global debt and marginalisation; (b) innovating pedagogies with new media and digital technologies; (c) deciphering the multiple links between child health and body pedagogies.
-His research moves across disciplines and aims to tackle global issues associated with the ecological, financial and geopolitical crises currently facing children and young people.
+Prof. Kontopodis's written work has been published in 6 languages.
+In a long list of books, edited volumes and jourmal articles he has explored differences and similarities in the everyday lives of children and young people around the globe.
+In collaboration with a wide network of academics, practitioners, NGOs, community organisations and policy makers, Prof. Kontopodis conducts high-impact research on inclusive and equitable quality education and children's well-being in a global perspective.
+His scholarship is at the frontier of Global Childhood and Youth Studies with three foci: (a) addressing challenges related to global debt, poverty and marginalisation; (b) innovating pedagogies with new media and digital technologies; (c) deciphering the multiple links between child health, ecology and body pedagogies.

 Recent projects include:

 Makerspaces in the Early Years: Enhancing Digital Literacy & Creativity.
 EU Marie Curie RISE.
 (PI: Prof. Jackie Marsh, University of Sheffield, 2017-2019).

 Imagens, Tecnologias e Infâncias/ Images, Technologies & Childhoods.
 Conselho Nacional de Desenvolvimento Científico e Tecnológico, Brazil.
 External Advisor/ Universidade Federal do Espírito Santo (2015-2017).

 Semiótica da Cultura e da Mídia/ Semiotics of Culture & Media.
 Conselho Nacional de Desenvolvimento Científico e Tecnológico, Brazil.
 External Advisor/ Pontifícia Universidade Católica de São Paulo.
 (2014-2016)